-- The current tax-free personal allowance is £9,440 (2013/14 tax year), so if your salary is less than this amount, you will have no PAYE income tax to pay at all.
+- The current tax-free personal allowance is £12,570, so if your salary is less than this amount, you will have no PAYE income tax to pay at all.

 - You should also check with your accountant if there is a minimum salary required if you make contributions to a personal or executive pension scheme.

 This article assumes that your contract work is not subject to the IR35 rules.
 Any income caught by IR35 must be taxed in the form of a deemed salary, rather than dividends.

 Try our updated 2023-4 salary and dividends calculator to work out how much tax you will pay this year.

 What is a tax-efficient director’s salary in 2023/24?